anasshoudo/U-Net-Model-for-PM10/README.md

 # U-Net-Model-for-PM10
-This notebook contains the implementation of U-Net used in (Houdou, 2025) to forecast PM10 values in Morocco.
+This notebook contains the implementation of U-Net used in (Houdou et al., 2025) to forecast PM10 values in Morocco.

 The notebook uses pre-prepared data from Copernicus Atmosphere Monitoring Service (CAMS).
 The data is of two kinds: one is the reanalysis data, which serves as observational or reference data and contains concentrations of PM10.
 The other is forecast data, provided in the form of 8 NetCDF files containing forecasts for 8 predictors: